docb/dbRackSequencer/README.md

 The P16 module provides 100 predefined 16-Step Sequences (ok, some kind of tiny collection compared to the possible 20922789888000 permutations).
 But at least the direction (back or forth) and an offset can be selected per sequence.
-However, e.g. an S&H or Towers+SwitchN1 can be used to make the rest.
+However, e.g. an S&H or Towers+SwitchN1 or like in the example above can be used to make the rest.
 NB: This size should be 16 for TD 4.
 Here an example of the first 10 sequences.